How to pummel your fears and crush it your business

 Go Livestream or do stories for 30 days.

 What not to do?
-Blog, make lovely Insta posts, do busy work with systems, set up funnels or anything else that doesn’t connect with actual people.
+Do busy work with systems, set up funnels or anything else that doesn’t connect with actual people.

 Take your frustration and use your dreams to help you break free from the trap of sameness.